16th February 2021

 Commenting on the news, Professor Amanda Coffey, Deputy Vice-Chancellor and Provost of UWE Bristol, said: ‘‘We are delighted to be strengthening our partnership with Bristol Old Vic Theatre School, which is one of the most respected and successful drama schools in the UK.
 We look forward to working together, drawing on our collective skills and expertise, to create the very best opportunities and learning experience for the next generation of actors and theatre professionals.’’

 The Conservatoire for Dance and Drama (CDD) is currently the Theatre School’s higher education provider registered with the Office for Students (OfS).
-Following recent changes in the higher education landscape, the CDD is now preparing to wind down no later than July 2023.
+Following recent changes in the higher education landscape, BOVTS is preparing to leave CDD on 31 July 2022.

 UWE Bristol currently validate BOVTS degree courses independently of CDD and as such it is anticipated that all graduates who commence training in 2021 will continue to receive their degree from UWE Bristol.